Heritage High School (Blount County, Tennessee): Faculty

 Heritage's faculty consists of 104 members.
 1% of the faculty possess Ed.
 D. Degree, 16% have an Ed.
 S. degree, 5% have a master's degree+45, 47% have a master's degree and the remaining 31% have a bachelor's degree.

 Student life

 Most students begin their class day at 8:30am.
 As Heritage utilizes block scheduling, there are five 70-minute class periods per school day.
 Before the school 2011-2012 year, the block schedule used four 90-minute class periods.

 There is an early class option for seniors who wish to graduate early or need extra credit to graduate on time.
 These early classes begin at 7:00am and end at 8:00am.

 In 2006, Blount County Schools created a freshman academy at Heritage High School that provides faculty and administrative personnel solely devoted to first-year student development.

 The Heritage High School marching band, known as the Marching Mountaineers, earns superior ratings at most competitions.
 The band program hosts the annual Volunteer Classic Band Festival every October at James D. Lillard Field/ Jack Renfro Stadium.

-Heritage High School choral groups have earned superior ratings at state and national-level competitions.
-They prospered under the direction of Chris Clift, the President of the ETVA until 2018, when Heritage alumni Tyler Owens continued the success of the program.